Medically reviewed by Dr. Jen Palmer, ND – Naturopathic Doctor,

-CBD, or Cannabidiol, oil has become a popular product in recent years and is seen by some as an alternative to THC, but how does it actually work?
+CBD oil, or Cannabidiol oil has become a popular product in recent years and is seen by some as an alternative to THC, but how does it actually work?
 CBD interacts with our body through the Endocannabinoid System (ECS) and has several potential benefits.
 Let’s explore the different receptors and molecular pathways that are affected by CBD via the ECS and learn what happens when they are stimulated.

 The Endocannabinoid System